David N Thomas is Professor of Arctic Ecosystem Research in the Faculty of Biological and Environmental Sciences, University of Helsinki in Finland.

 From 2013 to 2019 he was Director of the Sêr Cymru National Research Network for Low Carbon Energy and the Environment.

-From 2009 to 2013 he held an Academy of Finland Distinguished Professorship and spent 2.5 years living in Helsinki while working at the Finnish Environment Institute (SYKE), where he still holds a visiting research professorship.
-In 2013 he also held a Chair in Arctic Marine Biology at Aarhus University, Denmark for 10 months.
+From 2009 to 2013 he held an Academy of Finland Distinguished Professorship and spent 2.5 years living in Helsinki while working at the Finnish Environment Institute (SYKE), where he was a Research Professor until 2019.

 He takes pride in conveying his science to non-specialist audiences, both in talks but also writing textbooks and books for non-academic audiences.
 Over the years, he has become increasingly interested in the connections between observational biology and art and design.

 Wales can lead the world in fight against climate change

 More and more higher education institutions globally are declaring a climate emergency.
 Bangor University and its Students Union have joined the movement.
 Read more18 July 2019